wp-plugins/wp-payeezy-donate/readme.txt

 = 1.1 =
 * Changed "Comment" to output as Reference Number in Payeezy.
 Now the comment will display on the receipt and show on the front page of Transactions.
-* Add Phone Number.
+* Added Phone Number.
 * Corrected a missing paragraph closing tag.

+= 1.2 =
+* Corrected a typo that caused a problem processing the phone number.

 == Upgrade Notice ==

 = 1.1 =
 Added Phone to the donation form's entry fields.
 Also changed the way the Comment is handled for better functionality.

-No upgrades yet.
+= 1.2 =
+* Phone field wasn't working because of a typo.